Ad Scams • Education Hub

 Ad Scam & Malvertising Articles

-Learn how fake ads, sponsored links, and malicious promotions lead to phishing websites, fake checkout pages, and account theft.
+Learn how fake ads, Facebook promotions, sponsored links, and malicious redirects lead to phishing websites, fake checkout pages, and account theft.

 Real ad scam patterns